How to Draw Near to God After Tragedy

 Our youngest son, Matthew is married and lives half-way across the country so as a mom I worry about them.
 Sometimes, when I think my son really needs my help, I know that he and his wife are old enough to work things out without me.
 They too have the Lord in their life and God is in control, not me.
 That kind of peace.
 It’s definitely not easy, but it’s worth it.

 Seeking to draw near to God after a tragedy is so important in order to cope with the situation.
 I don’t know how people get through major life changes when they don’t have a relationship with God.
 However, I can tell you, it’s definitely easier when you have Him there.
-Do you need encouragement?
-12 Bible verses for inspiration.
+What does the Bible say about encouragement?

 Do you still wonder how to draw near to God?